heathermiller/dist-prog-book/chapter/2/futures.md

 Among the modern languages, Python was perhaps the first to come up with something on the lines of E’s promises with the Twisted library.
 Coming out in 2002, it had a concept of Deferred objects, which were used to receive the result of an operation not yet completed.
 They were just like normal objects and could be passed along, but they didn’t have a value.
 They supported a callback which would get called once the result of the operation was complete.

 Promises and javascript have an interesting history.
 In 2007 inspired by Python’s twisted, dojo came up with it’s own implementation of of dojo.Deferred.
 This inspired Kris Zyp to then come up with the CommonJS Promises/A spec in 2009.
 Ryan Dahl introduced the world to NodeJS in the same year.
 In it’s early versions, Node used promises for the non-blocking API.
-When NodeJS moved away from promises to its now familiar error-first callback API, it left a void for a promises API.
+When NodeJS moved away from promises to its now familiar error-first callback API (the first argument for the callback should be an error object), it left a void for a promises API.
 Q.js was an implementation of Promises/A spec by Kris Kowal around this time.
 FuturesJS library by AJ ONeal was another library which aimed to solve flow-control problems without using Promises in the strictest of senses.
 In 2011, JQuery v1.5 first introduced Promises to its wider and ever-growing audience.
 The API for JQuery was subtly different than the Promises/A spec.
-With the rise of HTML5 and different APIs, there came a problem of different and messy interfaces.
+With the rise of HTML5 and different APIs, there came a problem of different and messy interfaces which added to the already infamous callback hell.
 A+ promises aimed to solve this problem.
 From this point on, leading from widespread adoption of A+ spec, promises was finally made a part of ECMAScript® 2015 Language Specification.
 Still, a lack of backward compatibility and additional features provided means that libraries like BlueBird and Q.js still have a place in the javascript ecosystem.

 # Different Definitions